READ MORE ABOUT MDI READ MORE ABOUT THE NEW MONOLITHIC DOME INSTITUTE GO TO MONOLITHIC.COM

 Palapa Pineapple Dome Home

-Palapa Pineapple from outside.
+Palapa Pineapple Exterior.

 The Palapa Pineapple Dome overlooks the Caribbean Sea.
 Dave and Mary Spellings enjoy the climate and the island culture.

-Dave & Mary Spellings
+Dave & Mary Spellings / Monolithic Commons / CC BY-SA 4.0

-Palapa Pineapple porch.
+Palapa Pineapple Porch.

 The dome has a 360-degree ocean view.
 The Caribbean Sea can be seen from the porch of the Palapa Pineapple.

-Dave & Mary Spellings
+Dave & Mary Spellings / Monolithic Commons / CC BY-SA 4.0

 The Palapa Pineapple is a beach-front Monolithic Dome home on Caye Caulker, Belize owned by David and Mary Spellings.
 It’s a tall, prolate ellipsoid—25.5-feet (7.8 m) diameter by 40-feet (12.2 m) tall—divided into four levels plus a rooftop patio.